 There are public transports that take you here to Lake Bratan from Denpasar or Lovina.
-There is also shuttle buses between the southern beaches and Lovina, it takes 45 minutes to get to the Pura Ulun Danu temple from Lovina.
+There are also shuttle buses that run between the southern beaches and Lovina.
+It takes 45 minutes to get to the Pura Ulun Danu temple from Lovina.
 From Ubud, it will take a 1.5 hours drive and from Kuta, a long 2 hours drive.

 The entrance fees is 50,000 IDR (as of 2016)